List of methanol poisoning incidents: Malaysia

 From September until October 2018, 45 people have been reported died of methanol poisoning from drinking fake liquor.
 In this incident, the methanol content was up to 50 times more than the permissible amount.
 Cases of toxic alcohol poisoning have been reported in Selangor, the Federal Territories of Kuala Lumpur and Putrajaya, Perak and Negeri Sembilan.
 The deaths comprised various nationalities mostly of foreign workers from Bangladesh, Indonesia, Myanmar and Nepal.
 Around 30 people including three Indian nationals, believed to be responsible for the distribution of cheap counterfeit liquor to retailers around Selayang and Desa Jaya which led to the methanol poisoning incident have been arrested.

 Mexico

 Government restrictions on liquor and beer sales during the COVID-19 pandemic may have exacerbated the problem of illegal production and sale of alcoholic beverages in Mexico.
 Reportedly, 35 people died in 2020 in just one mass poisoning incident due to methanol tainted drinks.

 Morocco

-Between September 28 and 29, 2022, 19 deaths occurred in the northern Moroccan city of Ksar El Kebir.
+Between September 28 and 29, 2022, 21 deaths occurred in the northern Moroccan city of Ksar El Kebir.

+Between May 31 and June 2, 2023, 9 deaths occurred in the Moroccan city of Meknes.